Hero (Dragon Quest V): Appearances

-Journeying with his wife, he discovers that he is the heir to a kingdom, that his wife is pregnant, and that he is meeting Sancho again.
-After proving himself worthy, his wife gives birth to a twin boy and girl.
-After celebrating, the Hero's wife is kidnapped, forcing the Hero to leave the children in the care of Sancho to pursue them.
-He encounters Ladja, who informs him that he kidnapped his wife due to her Zenithian blood and wants to prevent her from passing on her bloodline.
-He turns the Hero and his wife to stone, and they are separated.
-The Hero is discovered eight years later by Sancho and his children, who manage to cure him of his petrification, informing him that his son is the Legendary Hero.
-They manage to eventually find the Hero's wife, and they proceed to kill Ladja.
-The Hero finds his mother, only for her to be killed by Ladja's master, Grandmaster Nimzo, whom the Hero kills.
+Journeying with his wife, he discovers that he is the heir to a kingdom.
+She falls pregnant, giving birth to a boy and girl before being kidnapped.
+The Hero leaves the children with Pankraz's friend Sancho to pursue her kidnappers, becoming turned to stone with his wife by Ladja after he reveals that he kidnapped her to prevent her Zenithian blood from being passed down.
+The Hero is discovered eight years later by Sancho and his children, who manage to cure him of his petrification.
+The son is revealed to be the Legendary Hero, and they manage to find the Hero's wife.
+Ladja is eventually killed.
+He finds his mother, who is then killed by Ladja's master, Grandmaster Nimzo.

-He was considered a playable character in the Super Smash Bros.
+He was considered for inclusion as a playable character in the Super Smash Bros.
 Ultimate fighting game as part of the "Hero" character.
 He was ultimately not chosen due to his use of a staff instead of a sword, the weapon that the other Hero characters chose to use in Ultimate.
+This character instead stars the Heroes from Dragon Quest III, Dragon Quest IV, Dragon Quest VIII, and Dragon Quest XI.

-He appears as the protagonist of the film Dragon Quest: Your Story.
+He appears as the protagonist of the film Dragon Quest: Your Story with the name Luca, which has a similar plot to Dragon Quest V. In this version of the film, he befriends a Slime named Gootrude and marries Bianca.
+As Ladja dies, he opens a portal, causing the world to become distorted.
+Luca learns that the world is a virtual simulation of Dragon Quest V and that the world is being distorted by a computer virus.
+He also learns that Gootrude is an antivirus software, giving him a sword that he uses to destroy the virus and restore the game to normal.